Like this?

 4. Build a simple cadence

-Weekly, fortnightly, monthly — choose the cadence you can maintain.
+Weekly, fortnightly, monthly.
+Choose the cadence you can maintain.

 5. Get help if you need it

-Ghostwriting is clarity support, not impersonation.
+Ghostwriting is strategic support, not impersonation.

 What CEOs should avoid